Continuous vs Discontinuous Measurement in ABA: Types, Examples, and Key Differences

 Validity and Reliability

-The method should accurately measure the target behavior and produce consistent results across observers.
-Clear behavior definitions improve reliability in ABA therapy data collection.
+The measurement method should accurately reflect the target behavior and produce consistent results across observers.
+Clear behavior definitions are important because they help RBTs, BCBAs, teachers, and caregivers collect data consistently.

 Feasibility